Dental Hygiene Program

 • Give tailored oral hygiene instruction and advice based on our findings.

-Depending on the condition of your teeth, some patients may require further hygiene appointments to manage conditions such as gingivitis and periodontitis.
+Depending on the condition of your teeth and gums, some patients may require further hygiene appointments to manage conditions such as gingivitis and periodontitis.
 We will then book your routine preventative care appointment based on your assessments usually in either 3, 4 or 6 months.

 Bad breath or “halitosis’ is relatively common and can cause embarrassment and concern.
 Often mints and mouthwash are used to treat the problem.
 However, these measures assist only temporarily and do not fix the underlying cause.
 We can help!